ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/custom_training_loops/ll_vs_mean.png">
 </p>

 ### A concrete example of maximum likelihood estimation

-In the second example, we will generate some data sampled from a normal distribution.
-We will then use Tensorflow figure out the optimal model's parameters, that maximize the negative log-likelihood of our data.
+In the second example, we will generate some data sampled from a normal distribution with known parameters.
+We will then use Tensorflow to figure out the optimal model's parameters that maximize our data's negative log-likelihood.

 {% highlight python %}
 {% raw %}